vishnukausic/MAE540-Homework-1---Team-number-four/README.md

 Reference http://bildr.org/2012/11/touch-sliders-with-a-softpot-arduino/

-Note that AO for Adriuno UNO is ADC for sparkfun esp8266 thing
+Note that AO for Adriuno UNO is ADC for sparkfun esp8266 thing.

 Below is the Softpot membrane potentiometer that we used in the experiment: